 Pentax doesn't offer quite as many cameras as some other major manufacturers, but the company includes some very interesting models, ranging from point and shoot cameras to entry-level DSLR models to advanced DSLRs.
 The best new Pentax cameras listed here have been released in the past 18 months.
+(Some Pentax cameras now are sold under the Ricoh brand name.)

 The K-5 II will include a 16.3 megapixel image sensor, a high-resolution 3.0-inch LCD, an optical viewfinder, a popup flash, and full HD video capabilities.
 The K-5 II can accept a variety of interchangeable lenses, too.